-You can send data to the server in the body of the HTTP POST message.
+You can send data to the server in the body of the POST message.
 The type and size of data are not limited.
 But you must specify the data type in the Content-Type header and the data size in the Content-Length header fields.
-POST requests can also send data to the server using the URL parameters.
+The HTTP POST requests can also send data to the server using the URL parameters.
 In this case, you are limited to the maximum size of the URL, which is about 2000 characters (it depends on the browser).

-The POST method is not idempotent, which means that sending an identical POST request multiple times may additionally affect the state or cause further side effects (eg. on financial transactions).
+The HTTP POST method is not idempotent, which means that sending an identical POST request multiple times may additionally affect the state or cause further side effects (eg. on financial transactions).

 And the server response:

-Some notes on POST requests:
+Some notes on HTTP POST requests:

 - POST requests are never cached